To stay in ketosis you have to pay attention to what you eat. Find out whether lentils are keto-friendly and what other legume options you have.

 - Net carbs: 12.2 grams

-Combined with the other foods in your diet the 12.2 grams of net carbs in 100 grams of boiled lentils is likely enough to kick you out of ketosis.
+In combination with the other foods in your diet, the 12.2 grams of net carbohydrates in 100 grams of boiled lentils is likely enough to kick you out of ketosis.

-One ounce of lentils is about 28 grams and contains the following amounts of carbs:
+One ounce of cooked lentils is about 28 grams and contains the following amounts of carbs:

 - Total carbs: 5.6 grams